 Michael R. Jackson

 Part of my experience during these years was a period in psychotherapy, which inspired me, among other things, to pursue a career in the mental health field.
-After obtaining my bachelor’s degree, I worked for four years in a variety of inpatient and outpatient mental health settings, and eventually entered the masters program at California State University at Los Angeles, and later the doctoral program at the University of Michigan in Ann Arbor.
+After obtaining my bachelor’s degree, I worked for four years in a variety of inpatient and outpatient mental health settings, eventually entered the masters program at California State University at Los Angeles and later entered the doctoral program at the University of Michigan in Ann Arbor.
 While I was at Michigan I met a group of people who, along with a few others in the United States, were introducing the field of psychology to what is now called qualitative research: the use of unstructured techniques such as in-depth interviewing and participant observation to study human life as it is actually lived in real social settings.
 During this period I also had the opportunity to explore the fundamental concepts and assumptions underlying standard psychological and statistical methods, and some of the problems these entail for the field of psychology.
 This work culminated in my book Self-Esteem and Meaning: A Life-Historical Investigation, an in-depth interview study of the experience of self-esteem and a critique of contemporary psychological methods.
 Over the next three decades I worked in the field of clinical psychology and published several articles on qualitative research, semiotics, and psychological methodology.

-After a number of years as a clinician, I found myself disenchanted with the increasing subordination of mental health treatment to public and private bureaucracies, and I began looking for career alternatives, particularly in teaching.
+After a number of years as a clinician, I grew disenchanted with the increasing subordination of mental health treatment to public and private bureaucracies, and I began looking for career alternatives, particularly in teaching.
 In 2000, my wife Deborah Davis Jackson and I had the good fortune to be jointly offered teaching positions in anthropology and clinical psychology, respectively, at Earlham College.